-Based on our anecdotal analysis of certain macro trends, we believe that the world-wide facial recognition market for all applications of the technology grow for the foreseeable future as consumers come to understand and adapt biometric technologies as a preferred manner for security, particularly mobile security.
-We believe that 3D facial recognition technology will gain traction for access control and is already being used by organizations with a high traffic volume to quickly, easily and securely authenticate users.
-Currently, 2D facial recognition is used primarily by law enforcement officials to identify someone by comparing their 2D image against a large database of pictures, whereas 3D facial recognition is designed primarily for verification - to confirm that someone is exactly whom they say they are.
+Based on individual data, our management belies that the world-wide facial recognition market for all applications of the technology is expected to grow significantly over the next several years.
+We believe that 3D facial recognition technology will continue to gain traction for access control and is already being used by organizations with a high traffic volume to quickly, easily and securely authenticate users.
+2D facial recognition is used primarily by law enforcement officials to identify someone by comparing their 2D image against a large database of pictures.
+3D face recognition is designed primarily for verification - to confirm that someone is exactly whom they say they are.
 3D face readers can also be used with PINs, access control cards and other biometric factors for multifactor authentication.
 3D face recognition is as fast and accurate as fingerprint technology and is ideal in situations where workers' hands are full or dirty, or where employees wear gloves or other applications where fingerprints would be inconvenient or difficult to obtain.

 Against the backdrop of challenges with identification of individuals, more and more mobile phones are being used as a source of payment for goods and services.
-Our business is premised on the belief that worldwide mobile payment volume will continue to grow rapidly in the upcoming years.
-Many major players around the world have announced plans for mobile payments including AT&T, Sprint, Verizon, T-Mobile, Google, Visa, MasterCard, American Express, Discover, Bank of America, Barclays, RIM and others.
+Juniper Research estimates that worldwide mobile payment volume will grow to \$240 billion in 2012, and forecasts growth to \$670 billion by 2015.(3) Many major players around the world have announced plans for mobile payments including AT&T, Sprint, Verizon, T-Mobile, Google, Visa, MasterCard, American Express, Discover, Bank of America, Barclays, RIM and others.
 The risks and concerns of fraud accompanying the introduction of these potential applications are financially enormous and could hamper the growth of this budding industry.
 As a result of these concerns, the Company believes that the "m-commerce/mobile money" market is positioned to grow rapidly.
+The overall size of biometric sensors used with cell phones alone is estimated to grow 500% by 2015.(4)